uwyo-mallet/Hybrid-Sorting-Optimization/README.md

       using insertion sort for everything is not particularly efficient.
 - [ ] Test the runtime of worst-case inputs;
       [paper](https://arxiv.org/abs/1604.06697).
-- [ ] Automate the entire testing processes across multiple machines using ansible.

 ## Sources